The top 10 soft skills employers are looking for in NZ

 Whether you’re interacting with customers, or other staff on an internal project, problems crop up in every work environment.

 The question is, when this happens, do you go to pieces or start looking for solutions?
-As businesses experiment with new technology, having a can-do attitude when things don’t go to plan is only going to get more important.
+As businesses experiment with new technology, having a resilient attitude when things don’t go to plan is only going to get more important.

 5. Emotional intelligence